Know the Risks of Meth

 Short-term Effects of Meth

-Even taking small amounts of meth, or just trying it once, can cause harmful health effects, including:
+Even taking small amounts of meth can cause harmful health effects, including:

 - Increased blood pressure and body temperature